curl/everything-curl/cmdline/variables.md

 ## Function: `json`

 Expands the variable as a valid JSON string.
-This makes it easier to insert valid JSON into into an argument (The quotes are not included in the resulting JSON).
+This makes it easier to insert valid JSON into an argument (The quotes are not included in the resulting JSON).

     --expand-json “\”full name\”: \”{{first:json}} {{last:json}}\””